projectestac/wordpress-add-to-any/README.txt

 Try another web browser, device, and/or Internet connection to see if the buttons appear.
 Tools like browserling.com or browserstack.com will give you an idea of what other people are seeing.
 The usual cause for this uncommon issue is 3rd party browser add-on software that blocks ads and optionally filters out major social buttons.
 Some security apps and Internet connections have an option to filter social buttons.
 Usually a social filter option is disabled by default, but if you find that some software is inappropriately filtering AddToAny buttons, <a href="https://www.addtoany.com/contact/">let AddToAny know</a>.

-= Is there a shortcode for sharing? =
+= What is the shortcode for sharing? =

-Yes, you can place your sharing buttons exactly where you want them by inserting the following shortcode in a post or page:
+You can place your share buttons exactly where you want them by inserting the following shortcode:
 `[addtoany]`

 Customize the shared URL like so: